What is Nitrile / NBR Rubber?

 Pros and cons of Buna-N

-• Excellent abrasion resistance.
+- Excellent abrasion resistance.

-• Good tear resistance.
+- Good tear resistance.

-• Good non-polar solvent resistance.
+- Effective non-polar solvent resistance.

-• Good water resistance.
+- Strong water resistance.

-• Good oil resistance.
+- Superior oil resistance.

-Nitrile suffers from the following disadvantages:
+Nitrile presents the following challenges:

-• Poor ozone, sunlight, and weather resistance.
+- Marginal resistance to ozone, sunlight, and weather conditions.

-• Poor flame resistance.
+- Poor flame resistance.

-Nitrile rubber products from Martin&#;s Rubber
+Nitrile rubber products from Martin's Rubber

 Are you interested in learning more about Nitrile rubber NBR?
 Contact us today to secure an expert consultation!